Digital March Madness

 The whole whirlwind appears to have been kicked off by an article in a British newspaper, where reporters had found ads of various advertisers showing on terror-related pages and videos.
 Initially, the finger was being pointed – at least in part – at the advertisers and forced many to respond publicly at charges that they were (even inadvertently) funding criminals and those who support mass murder.
-However, this soon morphed into the blame being directed more towards the advertising networks – Google being easiest to name for journalists – and multiple commercial and governmental organizations announcing advertising boycotts.
+However, this soon morphed into the blame being directed more towards the advertising networks – Google being easiest to name for journalists – and multiple commercial and governmental organisations announcing advertising boycotts.

 Display advertising, in fact, is nothing like the buying of ad space in a print publication, where you can negotiate sizing and positioning in fine detail, and where you can guarantee that anyone reading the page on which you have the ad will see that ad.
 It is in no way as direct a process as throwing an orange ball into the netted hoop of your choice!